gabeorosan/cryptoElection/README.md

 form for 5 voters so it may take 10-15 seconds.
 From there, you can also navigate to the CLA and Cipher helper pages from the navbar.
 Additionally, you can add voters and adjust other parameters for the simulation in the scrape/spiders/votespiders.py file.

-If you want to go through the voting process yourself, this is the process:
+If you want to go through the voting process yourself:

 1. Navigate to the Central Legitimization Agency (CLA) page at [localhost:3000/](http://localhost:3000/).
 Note that there is a default time for the election of 5 minutes, so the clock is ticking!
-Just kidding, you can change the election time at the top of the CLA.py file if you want more time.
+Just kidding, you can change the election time at the top of the cla/cla.py file if you want more time.
 On the CLA page, you can create a citizen by entering a name and clicking create.
 Whenever you submit a form, there should be response text that pops up that you will want to copy.
-In this case, this contains the ID number for the citizen you made (like an SSN).
+In this case, it contains the ID number for the citizen you made (like an SSN).

 2. Open a different tab to the Cipher Helper (CH) page at [localhost:5000/](http://localhost:5000/).
 This is where you will be able to encrypt and decrypt messages.
-Start by pasting your ID into the message input, and get the public exponent A from the CLA page for the other input (the public info you need to copy is highlighted in green).
-Click encrypt, and copy the response (easiest way is just to click on the far left of it and drag down).
+Start by pasting your ID into the message input, and get the Diffie-Hellman Key Exchange (DHKE) public key (A) from the CLA page for the other input (public info for you to use is highlighted in green).
+Click encrypt, and copy the response
+(easiest way is just to click on the far left of it and drag down).

-3. Input your encrypted id and the other required information from the CH page into the register form on the CLA page and click register.
+3. Input your encrypted id and the other required information, including your Rivest–Shamir–Adleman (RSA) public exponent e and modulus n, from the CH page into the register form on the CLA page and click register.
 Take the encrypted response, and the other required information from the CLA page and paste it into the decryption form on the CH page.
 Decrypt the message - this is your validation number (VN).